marcsolanadal/ai-engineering/fleeting.md

 - *prompt engineering*: The process of creating prompts for our models.
 - *RAG*: Acronym of Reatrival Augmented Generation.
 - *finetunning* is the process of further training the model on a high quality dataset to perform an specific task.
+- *agents*: AI's that can plan and use tools.

 ## Chapter 1